OlaYZen/Chrome-Downloader/README.md

 Output: <code>29-06-2024 15:19:30</code>

 ### Numbered Version
-`enableNumberedVersion`: Set this to `true` to enable automatic renaming of the folder based on the downloaded Chrome version.
+`folderNumberedVersion`: Set this to `true` to enable automatic renaming of the folder based on the downloaded Chrome version.
 This action requires administrative privileges.

 For example, if this option is enabled, the folders will be named as follows: